mboya/mpesa_connect/README.md

 Set the urls that will be used to send response back to your app

-- `timeout_url`: when there is a connection break.
+- `timeout_url`    :  The callback URL that handles information of timed out transactions
-- `transaction_url`: when the request is successful and json response is sent to.
+- `transaction_url`:  The callback URL that handles a successful request and handles responses.

 ```ruby
   client.set_urls(timeout_url, transaction_url)